Seattle Child Support Modification Lawyer

 Below are examples of circumstances that could necessitate a need to remove a child from the primary parent’s residence:

 - Harmful home environment that could result in deteriorating physical, mental and/or emotional health.
-(Drug use, neglect and domestic violence are examples.)
+(Drug use, neglect and domestic violence

 - Being in contempt of the parenting plan twice in a three-year period or being convicted of custodial interference.